• Skip to primary navigation

 Jump to Recipe

-This baked feta dip with pear, dates, and walnuts comes together in 30 minutes or less with minimal hands-on time!
+This easy baked feta dip with pear, dates, and walnuts comes together in 30 minutes or less with minimal hands-on time!
 Orange and honey round out the flavors of this vegetarian appetizer complementing all of the other elements.
 Once baked, the feta becomes super soft and creamy and is perfect for spreading onto crackers.

-As you can tell by the title, this baked feta dip is not the viral summery version with tomatoes.
+As you can tell by the title, this easy baked feta dip is not the viral summery version with tomatoes.
 Instead, it’s a more flavorful wintry version made with sweet and juicy pears and bright, winter citrus!
 It comes together so quickly (literally, just mix, dump, bake!) with the oven doing all of the heavy lifting.
 During the time in the oven, the feta gets super soft and creamy while the pears get tender and juicy and all of the flavors from the orange, dates, walnuts, and honey marry together.
 I love to enjoy this easy appetizer with these Maine Crisps crackers but it’s also great with any cracker, crostini, or bread you like.
 Let me show you how easy it is to throw this dip together!

 Notes on Ingredients and Substitutions